 - If a visitor's test results are not available at the time of arrival, the visitor must quarantine until the test results are received.

-- All travelers of all ages subject to pre-test requirements.
+- All travelers, including all children 5 and older, are subject to pre-test requirements.

 - Travelers (returning residents and visitors) are not able to test upon arrival in Hawaii because this is a pre-travel testing program.